niolabs/nio/docs/setup.rst

 rest
 ````

-If you want the Nio REST API to run a different port, maybe because you have multiple Nio instances is one computer:
+If you want the Nio REST API to run on a different port, perhaps because you have multiple Nio instances on one computer:

 .. code-block:: ini